novucs/factions-top/README.md

 # Novucs' FactionsTop
 An efficient and comprehensive factions ranking system.

+This Bukkit plugin adds a command to the well known factions plugin to display all factions on the server, ordered by wealth.
+The wealth of a faction is determined by calculating the value of all blocks stored in the faction claims and chests.
+This specific implementation aims to provide real-time results while still maintaining a good performance.
+A demonstration of this plugin in action is shown in this video: https://youtu.be/f9WWFT5tZaI

 ## Supports
 * Spigot 1.7.x -> 1.10.x
 * FactionsUUID by drtshock